erszcz/msc-thesis/dfly-multiboot.md

 ## State of the Art

-Besides[^ft:chainloading] loading and booting operating system kernels, GRUB is capable of so called _chain loading_.
+Besides loading and booting operating system kernels, GRUB is capable of so called _chain loading_[^ft:chainloading].
 This is a technique of substituting the memory contents of the running program with a new program and passing it the control flow.
 The UNIX `exec(2)` system call is an application of the same technique.

 [^ft:chainloading]: In fact it's not true that GRUB can chain load besides
                     booting OS kernels.
-                    Chain loading is _how_ it boots both those kernels and loads other bootloaders.
+                    Chain loading is _how_ it boots both these kernels and loads other bootloaders.

 By chain loading GRUB is able to load other bootloaders which in turn